RupankarCh/my-notes/Linux/Ansible/theory.md

 ### Play

-A collection of tasks executed on one or more hosts.
+A collection of tasks executed on one or more .

 ### Playbook